There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $27,669

-Set in Mississippi, the film poignantly explores issues of racism as Tibbs faces prejudice due to his race, even as his expertise demands respect from the local police.
+Set against the backdrop of rural Mississippi, the film delves deep into issues of racism and prejudice.
+Tibbs faces profound bias, yet his expertise gradually earns reluctant respect from the local police.

 CrimeDramaMystery